AnnKemp/leaflet/README.md

 By Chris Engelsma

 PostedOctober 19, 2019 33.9kviews
-While this tutorial has content that we believe is of great benefit to our community, we have not yet tested or edited it to ensure you have an error-free learning experience.
-It's on our list, and we're working on it!
-You can help us out by using the "report an issue" button at the bottom of the tutorial.

 Leaflet is an awesome JavaScript library for creating maps.
 It comes packed with nice features and is extremely mobile-friendly.
 Let’s see how we can integrate Leaflet into our Angular app.

 Setup